A4nu4/Physics_Problems/docs/en/Your_solutions/02_Mechanics_2_solution/solution_05.md

 ### Explanation

 **No, kinetic energy is not conserved.** In this collision, the kinetic energy decreased from **$315 \text{ J}$** to **$105 \text{ J}$**.
 This loss of **$210 \text{ J}$** occurs because the collision is **inelastic**.
 The "missing" energy is converted into other forms, primarily **thermal energy** (heat) and **sound energy** generated at the moment the runner lands on the cart.

-Would you like me to calculate the impulse exerted by the runner on the cart during this jump?